magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-add-product-to-cart.md

 ---

 GraphQL supports [2 types of product]({{ page.baseurl }}/graphql/reference/product-interface-implementations.html) which can be added into shopping cart:

- - simple product
+ * simple product
- - virtual product
+ * virtual product

 {:.bs-callout .bs-callout-info}
-If you add a product to the shopping cart as a registered customer, be sure to send customer's authorization token in the `Authorization` parameter of the header.
+If you add a product to the shopping cart as a registered customer, be sure to send the customer's authorization token in the `Authorization` parameter of the header.
 See ["Get customer authorization token"]({{ page.baseurl }}/graphql/get-customer-authorization-token.html) for more details.

 `{{ CART_ID }}` is the unique shopping cart ID from [Step 2.
 Create empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-add-product-to-cart.html).

-### Add a simple product into shopping cart
+## Add a simple product into shopping cart

 The following mutation adds a **simple product** into shopping cart.